What should a couple expect from a Wedding Supplier?

 (if the product or service you are buying is not ‘off the shelf’)

 I would not know where to begin work on any wedding stationery that I create for my clients without getting to know the in’s and out’s of their day.
-In the consultation I will go through all the necessities… dates, times, full names (spelt correctly) venue… etc Then I will talk colours, styling, themes, feelings (the good bit) Finally I will ask about specific outcomes so I can go away from the consultation being able to provide my client with an accurate quote.
+In the consultation I will go through all the necessities… dates, thumb times, buy more about full names (spelt correctly) venue… etc Then I will talk colours, approved styling, themes, feelings (the good bit) Finally I will ask about specific outcomes so I can go away from the consultation being able to provide my client with an accurate quote.

 You should be provided with a detailed breakdown of the costs involved for each area of the service or product.